sc-ventures/cloudbreak-documentation/docs/properties.md

 In order to set custom properties for a cluster you must:

 1. Create a blueprint that includes a template for the properties that you want to set.
-2. When creating a cluster, you can specify the property values under Cluster Extensions > Custom Properties.
+2. When creating a cluster, select the blueprint and then specify the property values under Cluster Extensions > Custom Properties in the advanced view of the cluster wizard..

 In the cluster creation phase, the property values in the blueprint will be replaced based on the input, picking up the parameter values that you provided.